-Gender Studies is interdisciplinary but has the examination of the places and roles of men and women (though there's quite a bit of evidence that gender is more than binary) in specific societies and cultures at its core; there are related areas of study of sexuality and identity in its various forms.
+Gender Studies is interdisciplinary but has the examination of the places and roles of men and women (though there's quite a bit of evidence that gender is more than binary) in specific societies and cultures at its core; there are related areas of study of sexuality and identity in various forms.
 Many possible resources exist, depending on what aspects you are examining.

 Sociological Abstracts is the database that indexes journals, books and book chapters, case studies, conference proceedings, and dissertations in sociology and related fields.